Santiago Vidaurri: Legacy

 Although Vidaurri is often written out of the historiography of Mexico or disparaged for his support of the Second Mexican Empire, he remains an important historical figure in his home state of Nuevo León.
 A 2007 attempt to erect a statue of Vidaurri in Lampazos, where he was born, was embroiled in controversy.

-On April 23, 1857, his daughter, Prudenciana Vidaurri, married prominent Irish businessman Patrick Milmo O'Dowd, of Irish descent, who profited from the cotton trade with the Confederate States of America.
+On April 23, 1857, his daughter, Prudenciana Vidaurri, married prominent Irish businessman Patrick Milmo O'Dowd, who profited from the cotton trade with the Confederate States of America.
 The family continued to play an important role in late nineteenth-century Monterrey.
 The union produced a son, Patricio Milmo Vidaurri, who would marry Patricia Hickman Morales.
-Patricio and Patricia become the parents of Laura Milmo Hickman, wife of Emilio Azcarraga Vidaurreta, pioneer of Mexican television and one of the founders of Televisa.
-Emilio and Laura were the parents of Mexican entrepreneur Emilio Azcarraga Milmo, father in turn of the current board president of Grupo Televisa, Emilio Azcarraga Jean.
+Patricio and Patricia became the parents of Laura Milmo Hickman, wife of Emilio Azcarraga Vidaurreta, pioneer of Mexican television and one of the founders of Televisa.
+Emilio and Laura were the parents of Mexican entrepreneur Emilio Azcarraga Milmo, father in turn of the current chairman of the boards of Televisa and Club América, Emilio Azcarraga Jean.